finalclass/sapter/README.md

 ## Running

-You can find linux (x64) binaries in `target/release/sapter`.
+1. Download a release from Github Releases.
+2. Unzip it
-Execute it in terminal:
+3. Execute it in terminal:

 ```sh
 > cd sapter